-Holders Sevilla FC will start their defence of the UEFA Europa League in Group G following the 2014/15 group stage draw in Monaco.
+Holders Sevilla FC will start their defence of the UEFA Europa League title in Group G following the 2014/15 group stage draw in Monaco.

-The Spanish side lifted the trophy for the third time in nine years with victory against SL Benfica in Turin in May, and now take on R. Standard de Liège, Feyenoord and HNK Rijeka as they begin their bid to retain the title.
+The Spanish side lifted the trophy for the third time in nine years with victory against SL Benfica in Turin in May, and now take on R. Standard de Liège, Feyenoord and HNK Rijeka as they begin their bid to retain the crown.

 Group stage draw